lidofinance/alerting-forta/arbitrum/README.md

-# Lido Detection Bot for apps on polygon
+# Lido Detection Bot for apps on Arbitrum

 ## Supported chains

-- Polygon mainnet
+- Arbitrum

 ## Alerts

-- CURVE-POOL-SIZE-CHANGE - Significant change in Curve stMATIC/MATIC pool balance
-- BALANCER-POOL-SIZE-CHANGE - Significant change in Balancer stMATIC/WMATIC pool balance
-- HUGE-AAVE-TX - Huge deposit/withdrawal form AAVE stMATIC pool
+- LOW-LIDO-GRAPH-BALANCE - Low balance of Lido vault for The Graph

 ## Development